AndreasHeger/CGATReport/doc/Background.rst

 The type of data returned by a :term:`tracker` is flexible, the only requirement is that the data returned needs to be consistent.
-The section on :ref:`Data mapping` explains the warious conversions.
+The section on :ref:`Data mapping` explains the various conversions.